gsoft-inc/wl-squide/docs/reference/webpack/defineBuildHostConfig.md

 ### Customize module federation configuration

-While you could customize the [ModuleFederationPlugin](https://module-federation.io/configure/index.html) configuration by providing your own object literal through the `moduleFederationPluginOptions` option, we recommend using the `defineHostModuleFederationPluginOptions(applicationName, options)` function as it will take care of **merging** the custom options with the default plugin options.
+While you could customize the [ModuleFederationPlugin](https://module-federation.io/configure/index.html) configuration by providing your own object literal through the `moduleFederationPluginOptions` option, we recommend using the `defineHostModuleFederationPluginOptions(options)` function as it will take care of **merging** the custom options with the default plugin options.

 ```js !#14-16 host/webpack.build.js
 // @ts-check